-For out-of-division USSA Races, please contact the Eastern Region office for authorization and coordination of entry into non-Eastern events.
+For out-of-region USSA races, contact the Eastern Region staff for authorization and coordination of entry.

-For Canadian races: the U.S. usually has a quota of 15 men and 15 women.
-The USSA regional director must approve regional, divisional and/or local club entries into Canadian FIS races in advance, in writing.
-Names for Canadian competitions must be submitted to the Eastern office 32 days in advance for entries to be considered.
+For Canadian races, the U.S. usually has a quota of 15 men and 15 women.
+The USSA Eastern Region Competition Manager must approve regional, divisional and/or local club entries into Canadian FIS races in advance, in writing.
+Names for Canadian competitions must be submitted to the Eastern office 32 days in advance via online entry forms at www.ussaeast.com for entries to be considered.
 Inclusion on the valid FIS list is required for entry into Canadian FIS races.